 If you're worried about changes in your discharge, speak to your doctor or school nurse.
 We know it can be embarrassing, but it's likely they've seen a similar thing a hundred times before - and they're duty bound to keep it confidential.
 You can also ask to see a female doctor or nurse if you prefer.

-Lots of girls get growths of facial hair.
+Lots of girls and young women get growths of facial hair.
 It's quite normal.